Paul de Lagarde: Life and career

 Paul Bötticher was born in Berlin on November 2, 1827.
 His father, Johann Friedrich Wilhelm Bötticher, was a philologist who taught languages at the Friedrich Wilhelm Gymnasium.
 His mother, Luise, was only eighteen years old.
 Luise died several days after Paul was born.
 Wilhelm was bereft.
 He blamed his newborn son for the loss and treated him miserably.
 Paul's woeful upbringing led him to feel nothing upon his father's death.
-Two maternal aunts nurtured Paul emotionally and financially.
-Ernestine de Lagarde was Luise's aunt, and she eventually adopted Paul.
+Two aunts of Luise nurtured Paul emotionally and financially.
+One of them, Ernestine de Lagarde, eventually adopted Paul.

-Bötticher attended Humboldt University of Berlin from 1844–6 where he studied Oriental languages, theology, and philosophy under professors like Ernst Wilhelm Hengstenberg, who was a friend of his father.
+Bötticher attended Humboldt University of Berlin from 1844–1846 where he studied Oriental languages, theology, and philosophy under professors like Ernst Wilhelm Hengstenberg, who was a friend of his father.
 His primary mentor was Friedrich Rückert.
 He attended the University of Halle-Wittenberg from 1846–7.

 In 1852, Bötticher received a 1,000 thaler grant from King Frederick William IV to study abroad.
 He used it to travel to London to work at the British Museum.
 He lodged at the Prussian Embassy in London and worked part time as Ambassador von Bunsen's secretary.
 On his way home in January 1853, Bötticher stayed in Paris to work in the Bibliothèque nationale.
 He relied on Ernest Renan to check out manuscripts for him.
 The Syriac texts he studied while abroad led to the publication of Didascalia apostolorum syriace in 1854.

 That year, Bötticher married Anna Berger.
 He also decided to change his name to Paul de Lagarde in honor of his mother's family and to move past his painful childhood.
 He had already published several volumes under his birth name.

 In 1855, Paul de Lagarde taught languages at Köllnisches Gymnasium in Berlin where his duties included teaching gymnastics.
 He continued to publish scholarly work, much of it at his own expense.
 In 1858, he transferred to the Friedrichswerdersches Gymnasium.
 In 1866, he was given three years leave for research.
 In 1869, he took over Heinrich Ewald's professorship of oriental languages at the University of Göttingen.

 The decade it took to become a professor deepened the bitterness Lagarde already felt over his childhood.
 He was dogmatic and distrustful of others.
 Lagarde shunned professional affiliations and frequently attacked colleagues and peers.
 In a letter to Adolf Hilgenfeld, Lagarde described himself as an "anchorite", simultaneously lamenting and imposing his self-isolation.

 Lagarde was diagnosed with colon cancer in 1891 and kept the diagnosis secret.
 He had an operation to treat it on 19 December.
 It was unsuccessful, and he died three days later.
 His own eulogist, Ulrich von Wilamowitz-Moellendorff, described Lagarde as a lonely man who sowed the wind and reaped the storm.